Timothy B. Schmit: Session work after the Eagles and Poco

 Schmit toured with Toto in 1982 and with Jimmy Buffett in 1983, 1984, and 1985 as a member of the Coral Reefer Band and coined the term "Parrotheads" to describe Buffett's fans.
 He was a member of Ringo Starr & His All-Starr Band in 1992.

-In 1993, he contributed background vocals to several tracks on Clint Black's No Time to Kill CD including the title cut.
-In 1995, Schmit sang the song "How Far I'll Fly" for the ending credits to the Australian movie Napoleon.
-In 1996, he sang on a cover version of The Beach Boys' song "Caroline, No" on their album Stars and Stripes Vol. 1, with the Beach Boys themselves contributing harmonies.
+In 1993, he contributed backing vocals to several tracks on Clint Black's fourth studio album No Time to Kill, including the title track.
+In 1996, he sang on a cover version of the Beach Boys' song "Caroline, No" on their eighth studio album Stars and Stripes Vol. 1, with the Beach Boys themselves contributing harmonies.
 In 2000, he toured with Dan Fogelberg; recordings from that tour became a live album, Dan Fogelberg Live.
-Schmit sang harmony on the title track of Katy Rose's debut album, Because I Can, produced by fellow Poco alumnus and Katy's father, Kim Bullard.
+Schmit sang harmony on the title track of Katy Rose's debut studio album, Because I Can, produced by fellow Poco alumnus and Katy's father, Kim Bullard.

+Solo career

+In September 1984, he released his debut solo studio album Playin' It Cool through Asylum Records.
+The album peaked at No. 160 on the Billboard 200, and features guest appearances from Don Henley, Joe Walsh, Steve Lukather, Carl Wilson, JD Souther and Rita Coolidge.

+In September 1987, Schmit released his second solo studio album, Timothy B through MCA Records.
+The album peaked at No. 106 on the Billboard 200 chart, and the single, "Boys Night Out", hit No. 25 on the Billboard Hot 100 chart, becoming Schmit's best selling single.
+The album was mostly produced by Richard Rudolph with co-production by Bruce Gaitsch.

+In July 1990, he released his third solo studio album Tell Me the Truth, which failed to chart, and would be his last studio album for eleven years until Feed the Fire (2001).

-Schmit's fifth studio album, Expando, was released in October 2009.
+Schmit's fifth solo studio album, Expando, was released in October 2009.
 In May 2012, Schmit was awarded an Honorary Doctorate of Music from the Berklee College of Music.
 His sixth studio album Leap of Faith was released on September 23, 2016, the first release of an Eagles member since the death of bandmate Glenn Frey in January 2016.
 His seventh studio album Day by Day was released on May 6, 2022.

+Soundtrack contributions

+In 1982, he sang a cover version of the Tymes' 1963 song "So Much in Love" on the soundtrack to the coming-of-age comedy film Fast Times at Ridgemont High, which was later included on his debut solo studio album Playin' It Cool (1984).

+In 1991 Schmit covered the standard "I Only Have Eyes for You" for the soundtrack of the coming-of-age black comedy film Don't Tell Mom the Babysitter's Dead.

+In 1995, Schmit sang the song "How Far I'll Fly" for the ending credits to the Australian family adventure film Napoleon.